cggillotti/rpgmaker-mz-spell-check/README.md

 ## Usage
 To get started
-* npm install
+- npm install
+- Copy files to scan into datafiles directory
-* node rpgm_spellcheck.js [PATH TO YOUR DATAFILES]
+- node rpgm_spellcheck.js
+- Flags:
+- - -d, Provide path to directory to scan.
+- - -a, Display all lines, not just ones with flagged words
+- - -i, Interactive add to ignore step
+- - -p, Page results by file

+Results are written to datafiles/lastreport.json

+You can add words to ignore when flagged as misspelled to the ignore.json file.
+Add it as an entry in the ignorelist array.

+## Examples

-Or you can put your data files in the /datafiles directory and the script will check there by default
+You can put your data files in the /datafiles directory and the script will check there by default

+### Scan folder in project or any other directory you have access to
+- node rpgm_spellcheck.js -d /mnt/c/User/name/Documents/RMMZ/project/data

+### Scan default /datasources, display all lines, and prompt to add common flagged words to ignored file
+- node rpgm_spellcheck.js -ia

-## Options
+## Notes
-You can add the path to your datafiles as an argument You can use the **-a** flag to display all Talk strings found (not just the ones with spelling flags) e.g. node rpgm_spellcheck.js -a [PATH TO YOUR DATAFILES]

-if you're on windows with an ubuntu subsystem you may need to navigate to your files with /mnt/[DISK LETTER] node rpgm_spellcheck.js -a '/mnt/c/Users/USERNAME/Documents/Output/GAME NAME/data'
+If you're on windows with an ubuntu subsystem you may need to navigate to your files with /mnt/[DISK LETTER] node rpgm_spellcheck.js -a '/mnt/c/Users/USERNAME/Documents/Output/GAME NAME/data'

 ## Output
-After running the script the output is [File Name] [Talk String] It will be red if it's not in the spellchecker dictionary, but as you can see below that can make for a lot of false positives.
+After running the script the output is [File Name] [Talk String] in the console.
+It will be red if it's not in the spellchecker dictionary, but as you can see below that can make for a lot of false positives.
+A JSON file with the full report is written to datafiles/lastreport.json.

 ![image](https://user-images.githubusercontent.com/7127233/153902540-e894cb40-6b8d-48f5-95d5-2e30b0ce4190.png)